The Easiest Way To Setup a Company in Hong Kong

 Step 4.
 Appoint a Company Secretary

-It is mandatory for all companies in Hong Kong to appoint a local company secretary when registering your company, as they are a direct point of contact for inquiries from authorities, ensuring regulatory compliance and operational transparency.
+It is mandatory for all companies in Hong Kong to appoint a local company secretary when registering your company, as they are the main point of contact with local authorities and play a key role in keeping your business compliant with regulatory obligations.

 Who Can Be Your Company Secretary?